 Bake your under eyes and prevent creasing, by dabbing loose powder to set it.
 This also helps cover eyeshadow fallout too!

 Use the narrow end of your beauty blender to create a sharp chiseled contour –– it blends the product really well especially if you use a cream contour to sculpt your face.
 A beauty blender smoothens the harsh lines and leaves you with a softer, chiseled contour.

 One of the main reasons why people avoid makeup sponges like the beauty blender is because of the cleaning involved.
 Many find it unhygienic and a little bit of a hassle –– however, that isn’t the case if you’re doing it right.
 Your makeup sponge is a breeding ground for bacteria and literally soaks in all grime, makeup, and skin oils.
 So you need to be cleaning it often, very often.
-Scroll down to see how to clean a makeup sponge, to prevent it from festering with all the nasties.
+And now that you know how to use a makeup sponge, scroll down to see how to clean a makeup sponge, to prevent it from festering with all the nasties.

 Place the sponge under a running faucet and let it soak the water, until it’s completely soaked.

 Add some cleansing liquid or some soap on the sponge.
 Let it soak all the way through –– until it starts foaming.